bilxio/kaptcha/README.md

-I moved this project from GoogleCode because Google Code is not graceful for ME.
+I moved this project from GoogleCode because Google Code is not graceful for some one in this region such like me.

 And, I've changed this project to a Maven structure.
 If you're using maven as your primary project management tool, from now on, your can just easily put this